 - On, 14 July 2021 we launched a short survey asking about your experience of active carbon monoxide detectors.
 The feedback we have received helps us to understand how these devices are already used and how they generally perform within the GA environment.
-The findings of the survey are available on our website.
+The findings of the survey are available.

 With COVID-19 restrictions continuing to ease, we have been able to increase our levels of engagements with GA stakeholders and pilots.